coconut-svsm/cocoon-tpm/storage/src/fs/cocoonfs/cocoonfs-format.md

 efficient, in terms of storage space as well as computational work required (even though the inline storage of authentication tags would inevitably introduce some significant padding waste to align allocations to an integral multiple of the unit of allocation, which is 128B at least).
-A Merkle tree based scheme is more appealing from a security property point of view, because it yields a single authentication tag binding the state of the CocoonFS instance as a whole.
+A Merkle tree based scheme is more appealing from a security property point of view, because it yields a single authentication tag binding the state of the CocoonFs instance as a whole.
 This enables applications to distribute their state across multiple files while still being guaranteed a globally coherent view.
 Note that in particular, that would allow for moving frequently written data, like a software TPM's current time value, into a dedicated file, thereby avoiding the need to write out the complete, mostly unchanged state upon each and every update.
-Furthermore, having a single root authentication digest for the whole CocoonFS image available might perhaps serve as a basis for interesting future research projects in the area of rollback protection protocols: any digest updates could get sent to and recorded at a trusted remote party (with the journal to be introduced later providing a means to reliably recover from lost ACKs due to network failures).
+Furthermore, having a single root authentication digest for the whole CocoonFs image available might perhaps serve as a basis for interesting future research projects in the area of rollback protection protocols: any digest updates could get sent to and recorded at a trusted remote party (with the journal to be introduced later providing a means to reliably recover from lost ACKs due to network failures).

-It's expected that the storage backing CocoonFS deployments will typically be relatively small, i.e. that the height of the Merkle tree will remain within affordable bounds.
+It's expected that the storage backing CocoonFs deployments will typically be relatively small, i.e. that the height of the Merkle tree will remain within affordable bounds.
 To get a rough idea on the numbers: five levels with an assumed node size of 1kB and fanout of 16 would cover 128MB worth of data already.
 Moreover tree node caches can certainly help with mitigating the overhead at the read side, as they can get organized such that especially the nodes at the upper layers will have a good probability of cache residency.

-With these considerations, the design choice made for CocoonFS is to accept the additional cost inherent to the Merkle tree approach in favor of achieving better security guarantees.
+With these considerations, the design choice made for CocoonFs is to accept the additional cost inherent to the Merkle tree approach in favor of achieving better security guarantees.

 As a minor technical detail, note that a few filesystem metadata items still need additional inline authentication tags